 Want to help?

-1. DONATE Any money you are able to provide will go directly to running the community centre, and will cover costs such as: the rent of our Community Center; school fees and books for the kids; materials and sewing machines for women who will be trained to seamstresses; food and sanitary delivery to self-made camp’s and kitchen costs.
-So every donation or donating on a monthly basis is more than welcome and will make a difference to the lives of the Syrian and Turkish families who benefit from our Community Centre.
+1. DONATE Any money you are able to provide will go directly to running the community centre, and will cover costs such as: the rent of our community centre, school fees and books for the kids, materials and sewing machines for women who will be trained as seamstresses, delivery of food and hygiene products to self-made camp’s, and kitchen costs.
+Every donation is more than welcome and will make a difference to the lives of the Syrian and Turkish families who benefit from our Community Centre.

 At the moment it is possible to donate via our gofundme page, a direct transfer to our Turkish bank account or by transferring money over for example Western Union.
 If you want to do so, please contact Anne O’Rorke for more information: email@example.com.

 TIAFI Euro Account Name: Uluslararasi Yardimlasma ve Entegrasyon Dernegi IBAN: TR65 0006 4000 0023 4002 5579 45